KEYH: History

 In October 2022, KEYH rebranded as "Houston Radio Platinum".

 In January 2024, Hector Guevara Ministry Corp. begun operating KEYH via LMA and began airing a Spanish Christian format under the "La Nueva" brand.

 In March 2024, Hector Guervara Ministry Corp. filed to purchase KEYH and the sale was consummated on June 6, 2024.

 In September 2024, KEYH switched to a South Asian format under the branding "Radio Dabang 99.5", relayed by 99.5 translators K258BZ in Sugar Land and K258DA in Houston.

-In March 2025, KEYH switched to Regional Mexican under the branding "La Mejor 104.5", relayed by translator K283CH on 104.5 in Houston.
+In March 2025, KEYH switched to Regional Mexican under the "La Mejor" brand from MVS Radio of Mexico, relayed by translator K283CH on 104.5 in Houston.

+FM translator

+On August 14, 2015, following the final song “Amor Prohibido” by Tejano artist Selena, K283CH adopted a Regional Mexican format under the brand La Mejor 104.5 FM.
+The station was launched by media executive Omar Romero, CEO of Latino Broadcasting Corporation.